 Research on Plastics

 The Plastic Reduction Alliance is committed to advancing research and knowledge of plastic pollution and educating the public.
-Leading this effort is Dr. Julie Peller, Professor of Chemistry at Valparaiso University, who is supported by National Science Foundation (NSF) funding and collaborates with other researchers to study nanoplastic and microplastic pollution in the environment.
+Leading this effort is Dr. Peller, Professor of Chemistry at Valparaiso University.
+Her research was supported by the National Science Foundation (NSF) and she continues to collaborate with other researchers to study nanoplastic and microplastic pollution in the environment.

 • Nanoplastics and Microplastics Pollution: Investigating the prevalence, behavior and chemical changes of plastic particles in the environment, ecosystems and human health.